jigx-com/jigx-docs-examples/docs/Expressions/Advanced expressions.md

 ### Create a filtered list from an array of records

 We will display a list of people from the array of records, then filter them and display those that have entered a name.
-We will display their initials as a left avatar and add a label to each list item to display whether they are registered.&#x20;
+We will display their initials as a left avatar and add a label to each list item to display whether they are registered.

 :::::VerticalSplit{layout="left"}
 :::VerticalSplitItem